-The Records Bureau staff includes one supervisor, three full-time clerks and two part-time clerks.
-The supervisor is the Administrative Services Coordinator, who, under the supervision of the Support Services Lieutenant, is responsible for software application administration, records management, media-based open records requests, and citizen assistance.
-This includes troubleshooting software issues, training, drafting and implementation of procedures, quality control for data entry functions, and overseeing long-term projects.
-The Coordinator interacts with other networked agencies for software procedures and implementation, as well as staying up-to-date on Open Records Law.
+The Records Bureau staff includes one supervisor, four full-time county-employed clerks, one full-time contracted clerk, and two part-time clerks.
+The supervisor is the Support Services Coordinator, who, under the supervision of the Support Services Lieutenant, is responsible for software application administration, records management, media-based open records requests, and citizen assistance.
+This includes troubleshooting software issues, training, drafting and implementation of procedures, quality control for data entry functions, overseeing long-term projects, and staying up-to-date on Wisconsin Open Records Law.